-If so than these surfaces should be intelligent surfaces, says Krishna Murthy, Principal Architect, Folds design Studio.
+If so then these surfaces should be intelligent surfaces, says Krishna Murthy, Principal Architect, Folds Design Studio.

 According to B.D.
 Singla, Head of Technical Services, Arvind SmartSpaces, the skin of a building (i.e. cladding) has witnessed a huge evolution in its variety and popularity in all building typologies.

-The introduction of pre-engineered structures, market demands of speedy project execution, the zest for quality and innovative options, foreign investment, the stress on getting the global outlook for the Indian companies are the drivers for the demand in the cladding industry.
+The introduction of pre-engineered structures, market demands for speedy project execution, the zest for quality and innovative options, foreign investment, and the stress on getting the global outlook for the Indian companies are the drivers for the demand in the cladding industry.